Chloe’s Story, The Long Ass Version

 I’ve written several posts about my mother.
 For an overview of our complex relationship–including the story of how I was conceived on the top bunk in a Housing Project in Louisville–check out My Mother, Myself.

 In my attempt to remember her, I have a series on the wisdom she shared with me over the years.
-She was the knee-jerkiest liberal you could ever meet, but she did teach me about hickeys, the benefits of NOT being a picky eater, how to act like a civilized human being, and that poor children need ice cream, too.
+She was the knee-jerkiest liberal you could ever meet, but she did teach me about Deadly Hickeys, the benefits of NOT being a picky eater, how to Act Like a Civilized Human Being, and she inspired a piece called Poor Children Need Ice Cream, Too.

 I have Survived Depression

 In 2004 we moved from San Diego to a 14,000 ft glacial mountain where we currently live and where I developed a serious case of Seasonal Affective Disorder (S.A.D.).
-S.A.D., combined with the unexpected marriage of my daughter, my son’s agonizing rebellion, and my mother’s heartbreaking terminal illness, brought me to a place where I began to think that I didn’t want to live anymore.
+S.A.D., combined with the unexpected marriage of my daughter, my son’s agonizing rebellion, and my mother’s heartbreaking terminal illness, brought me to a place where I just didn’t want to live anymore.

 I love my family and my friends.
-Not wanting to leave my beloved husband with the pain of that choice or my children with the legacy of that final decision, I realized that if I was going to live I was going to have to take a lot better care of myself.
-I wrote about my unorthodox way of coming out of depression by falling in love with Edward Cullen.
+Not wanting to leave my beloved husband with the pain of that choice, or my children with the legacy of that final decision, I realized that if I was going to live I was going to have to take a lot better care of myself.
+I wrote about my unorthodox way of coming out of depression by falling in love with Edward Cullen and having sex with John Corbett.

 I am Loved.

-I am indeed married to Jeff, the Captain of my Heart.
+I am married to Jeff, the Captain of my Heart.

 Jeff is my Superhero, the cream in my coffee, and the cinnamon on my bun.
 Although sometimes I don’t think his intentions are quite so noble.

-I became a doula, apprenticed with a homebirth midwife for three years, attended nursing school, and now am employed as a labor and delivery RN.
+I became a doula, apprenticed with a homebirth midwife for three years, attended nursing school, and now work as traveling labor and delivery RN.
 After a very short mental flirtation with the idea of having a birth blog, I came to my freaking senses.
 I’d prefer to have everyone think I Don’t Know Nothin’ ‘Bout Birthin’ Babies.

 I am a Christian.